daidensacha/mp3-garden-journal/README.md

 My source of choice for stock images.
 17. [StackEdit](https://stackedit.io/)
 	It's a free, online note-taking and markdown application.
 I used it to create the README file for GitHub.
 18. [Webmaker App](https://webmaker.app/app/) It is a free application similar to codepen, used to create and save the work locally.
-I use it to implement and experiment with using components of different frameowrks that I am using, so I am familiar with how to use them when I come to implementing them in my work.
+I use it to implement and experiment with using components of different frameworks that I am using, so I am familiar with how to use them when I come to implementing them in my work.

 ## TESTING
 [TESTING/Testing Checklist](/documentation/testing.md#testing-checklist-development-deployment)